skni-kod/chip-8/README.md

 2 8-bit `DT` and `ST` registers for delay and sound timers, 16-bit `PC` register for a program counter and an 8-bit `SP` register for a stack pointer.

-- Keyboard with 16-key hexadecimal keyboard.
+- Keyboard with 16-key hexadecimal valued keys.

 - 64x32 pixel monochrome display.